empowermint/edinburghindiegamers/README.md

 Please do make sure you provide titles for links and alt text for images, as these are a crucial part of making the site accessible.

-Once you commit your changes it will take Github a few minutes to update the live website.
+Once you commit your changes, it will take Github a few minutes to update the live website.

 ### How do I add a news post?